Christine Arguello: Notable decisions

 On June 30, 2021, in Sanderson v.
 United States Center for SafeSport, Inc., she considered a motion by Keith Sanderson asserting that the United States Center for SafeSport and others should be enjoined from suspending him from eligibility to compete in the Tokyo Olympics in sport shooting on August 1–2, 2021, on the basis of a sexual misconduct complaint made against him to SafeSport.
 She denied Sanderson's motion, writing that he and his attorney needed to serve all the defendants first before she would hand down a ruling.

 Judge Arguello presided over the case of Gambian national and former 'Junglers' member Michael Sang Correa who stood trial over his participation in and commission of torture in the Gambia in 2006 following a coup attempt against then-president and dictator Yahya Jammeh.
 He had been indicted on 7 counts of conspiracy to comit and abetment of torture against 6 victims who at the time had been suspected by the regime to have plotted the coup.
 On April 15, 2025, a jury found Mr. Correa guilty on all counts.
 On August 22, 2025, he was sentenced by judge Arguello to 810 months (67.5 years) in prison.
-This case marked the very first time a non-US citizen has been successfully prosecuted under the Torture Act of 1994 in the US.
+This case marked the very first time a non-US citizen had been successfully prosecuted under the Torture Act of 1994 in the US.